Cosmo-Tech/Babylon/docs/Utils/secret_management.md

 ## Commands

 === "`babylon working-dir encrypt-file`"
-    Using this command you can encrypt a file, if it is your first encryption a file `secret.key` will be generated at the same time
+    Using this command you can encrypt a file, if it is your first encryption a file `.secret.key` will be generated at the same time
-    !!! warning "`secret.key`"
+    !!! warning "`.secret.key`"
         Be careful and keep that secret securely !
         Without it, you won't be able to decrypt your files in the future !